-The Manning River ECMP Planning Area was set out in our Stage 1 Scoping Study (Annexure A exhibited at www.midcoast.nsw.gov.au/haveyoursay) 2 km inland from the open coast at both entrances and extending to the top of the catchment.
-It does not cover the entrances at Harrington and the Farquhar.
+The Manning River ECMP Planning Area was set out in our Scoping Study (Annexure A).
+It covers the Manning River catchment commencing 2 km inland from the open coast at both river entrances and extends to the top of the catchment.
+It does not cover the open coast and river entrances at Harrington and Farguhar Inlet.